dilolua/mt-exercise-03/README.md

 - Dropout Settings: Multiple dropout values have been specified, including 0, 0.2, 0.5, 0.7, and 0.9, to explore various regularization strengths.

-# Update to main.py (from /tools/pytorch-examples/word language model):
+# Update to main.py (from /tools/pytorch-examples/word language model, now located in scripts):

 - Argument Parser: The --dropout argument in the updated version accepts multiple values (nargs="+"), allowing for different dropout settings to be tested simultaneously.
 --ppl-log: A new argument --ppl-log was added to log the perplexities of each model after each epoch.